tivivui95/chatbot-fb-get-message/README.md

 We are using PSID and json file to temporarily save messages from user, you can export data from `webhook-event` to save file

 ## Frontend
-We are using Pug for Nodejs and Bootstrap 4 for our front-end webpage, full document can be found on their official website.
+We are using Pug for Nodejs, Chartjs for Nodejs and Bootstrap 4 for our front-end webpage, full document can be found on their official website.